code-kiwi/42_PUSH_SWAP/README.md

 ![PS](https://raw.githubusercontent.com/ayogun/42-project-badges/main/badges/push_swapm.png)<br><br>
 `125/125`<br>
 > Note really deserved because the custom algorithm needs more than 5500 instructions on 500 numbers in very specific cases.<br>
-> I should have stored the instructions from both algorithm in order to take the most efficient set of instructions
+> I should have stored the instructions from both algorithms in order to take the most efficient set of instructions

 ## Credits
 The badge comes from [this repo](https://github.com/ayogun/42-project-badges/tree/main), by [@ayogun](https://github.com/ayogun) which proposes a lot of amazing badges for 42 projects.